eMYKion/neural-organism/README.md

 # TODO
 - replace placeholder fitness function
-- use an Environment witha 2D grid for entities to move
+- use an Environment with a 2D grid for entities to move
 - control movement with neural network outputs

 ## Setup